hybridsjs/hybrids/docs/component-model/structure.md

 ## Render

 The `render` property is reserved for the creating structure of the custom element.
 The `value` option must be a function, which returns a result of the call to the built-in template engine.

 The library uses the `observe` pattern to call the function automatically when dependencies change.
 As the property resolves to the update function, it can also be called manually, by `el.render()`.

+If the optional `shadow` option is not used, the library determines the rendering mode based on the root template structure.
+If the template includes styles or `<slot>` elements, the content is rendered to the Shadow DOM.

 ### Element's Content